ka4n6/testv2/pages/research/res3.md

 > Step 3: Examine the profile contents of target on different dates after joining Koo

-### Scraping

-Anyone interested in scraping user details available on homepage can try this Python Script on Github [https://github.com/ka4n6/Koo_Scraping](https://github.com/ka4n6/Koo_Scraping).
-But keep legal provisions of the country in mind before venturing into this.

 Thanks for reading!
 I will conclude with the statement that Koo will continue to grow and there are a lot of things that needs to be done with respect to OSINT data collection from Koo.